 When you register for an account on the Platform, we ask you to create a “nickname” and password.
 To protect the confidentiality of your personal information, you must keep your password confidential and not disclose it to any other person.
 You are responsible for all uses of the Platform by any person using your password.
 Please advise us immediately if you believe your password has been misused or otherwise misappropriated.

 To opt-out of receiving marketing or other promotional communications from us, or to access, change or delete your personal information maintained by us, we provide you with the following options: you may (1) change your email settings in your Control Panel; (2) email us at firstname.lastname@example.org

 If, in the future, we decide to share personal information with any third parties for their own (or another third party’s) marketing purposes, we will update this Policy to reflect such change and provide you with the opportunity to opt-out of such disclosure of your personal information.

-We will modify this Policy if our privacy practices materially change in the future and we will notify you of such changes only by posting the modified Policy on our Site and indicating at the top of the Policy the date it was last updated.
-We encourage you to review this Policy each time you visit our Site to see if it has been updated since your last visit and to make sure you understand how information you provide will be used.
+We will modify this Policy if our privacy practices materially change in the future and we will notify you of such changes only by posting the modified Policy on our Platform and indicating at the top of the Policy the date it was last updated.
+We encourage you to review this Policy each time you visit our Platform to see if it has been updated since your last visit and to make sure you understand how information you provide will be used.

 Your Comments or Concerns

 We welcome your feedback.
 If you have any comments or concerns about this Policy or would like to contact us for any reason, you may reach us via email at email@example.com